 Oman country brief

-The Sultanate of Oman is the oldest independent state in the Arab World.
+The Sultanateof Oman is the oldest independent state in the Arab World.
 It is bordered by Saudi Arabia on the west, the United Arab Emirates on the northwest and Yemen on the southwest.
 The Arabian Sea lies to its southeast, and the Gulf of Oman to the northeast.
-Although partially under Portuguese occupation during the 16th to mid 17th century, Oman had its own empire in East Africa from the early 18th to the mid 19th century.
-Until 1970, Oman had relatively limited contact with other areas of the world, including neighboring Arab States.
-Oman has a population of 3.5 million (2010 est.), including nearly 600,000 (2009 est.) non-Omani nationals.
-Administratively, Oman is divided into six regions.
+Although partially under Portuguese occupation during the 16th to mid-17th century, Oman had its own empire in East Africa from the early 18th to the mid-19th century.
+Until 1970, Oman had relatively limited contact with other areas of the world, including neighbouring Arab States.
+Oman has a population of 3.2 million (2013 est.) Administratively, Oman is divided into six regions.
 Its national day, 18 November, is the birthday of the present Sultan, HM Qaboos bin Said Al-Said.
 Oman’s capital is Muscat.

 Oman is a monarchy.
 The head of state and government (prime minister) is the hereditary sultan.
 The current Sultan, HM Sultan Qaboos bin Said Al-Said, assumed the position in 1970.
 He also performs the roles of Defence, Foreign Affairs and Finance Minister, and is Chair of the Central Bank.
 Oman has expanded its diplomatic relations dramatically under the current Sultan and maintains good relations with all its neighbours.